Quality of life: how do you compare?

-Initially developed for use by economists and health providers, the tool allows users to compare their quality of life to that of other Australians, explains Professor Jeff Richardson, foundation director of the Centre for Health Economics and creator of the AQoL tool and website.
+Initially developed to be used by economists and health providers, this tool allows users to compare their quality of life to that of other Australians, explains Professor Jeff Richardson, foundation director of the Centre for Health Economics and creator of the AQoL website and tool.

 "It's basically a survey that takes people through a range of questions about their health.
 Their answers are then compared to those provided by a 7,000 strong survey group to work out how their quality of life compares," said Professor Richardson.

-Other tools, such as the widely used EQ-5D, only ask people a handful of questions, and there is only one question that focusses on mental health.
+Other tools, such as the widely used EQ-D5, will only ask people a handful of questions.
+In addition, there is only one question that focusses on mental health.
 The AQoL, on the other hand, has a strong focus on mental health and separates it from happiness, coping and self-worth.

 The survey has produced some interesting results.
 For example, scores for happiness, mental health and self-worth seem to decline for most people from their mid-twenties through to their mid-forties, only to pick up again in their fifties through to their seventies.